collapsed-stacks/atheism/questions/1671/how-would-we-define-atheism-without-using-the-word-god.md

 - posted by: [jaskey13](https://stackexchange.com/users/-1/1107-jaskey13) on 2011-02-20
 - score: 1

-<p>An atheist rejects propositions for which he cannot find evidence.
-As such he demands that statements about reality follow directly and logically stepwise from the initial concept that he himself and reality coexist.</p>
+An atheist rejects propositions for which he cannot find evidence.
+As such he demands that statements about reality follow directly and logically stepwise from the initial concept that he himself and reality coexist.

-<p>Maybe this is too strong as perhaps it is not true or necessary that all atheists are such strict logicians.
-But I feel it captures the spirit (pun intended) of atheism and is an applicable definition that leads to a correct and "godless" description of core atheistic beliefs. </p>
+Maybe this is too strong as perhaps it is not true or necessary that all atheists are such strict logicians.
+But I feel it captures the spirit (pun intended) of atheism and is an applicable definition that leads to a correct and "godless" description of core atheistic beliefs.

 ## Answer 1678